 Once you migrate data to your new CRM and set up integrations, explore available automation features and how you can use them for your business.
 For example, you can automate repetitive tasks to avoid manual data entry or schedule automatic reports delivered to your inbox on a regular basis.

 Too much data entry, while great for management reports, is simply a waste of your team’s time.
 A certain amount of data entry is needed to be effective but it needs to be as easy and as fast as possible.
 You want to be paying your team for making sales and growing your business, not data entry.

 Some CRM solutions also allow you to create a sequence of tasks that resemble your usual business processes.
 You can then add these sequences to new contacts in just one click to avoid typing each step manually every time.

-If your CRM provides tools for automatic data capture, it’s can be a time-saving feature for your business.
-For example, a browser plugin that detects a lead’s contact details on a website and automatically imports them into your CRM (check out Lead Clipper).
+If your CRM provides tools for automatic data capture, it can be a time-saving feature for your business.
+For example, a browser plugin that detects a lead’s contact details on a website and automatically creates new contacts in your CRM (check out Lead Clipper).

 6. Install available mobile apps

 Chances are your web CRM application has a few extensions and mobile apps that might be useful to you.